 How to Hide Money at Home

-However, when looking to store your money in a compact fashion, larger bills in fewer quantities take up less space — it’s up to your discretion.
-Stash your cash away in a practical, yet unorthodox way.
-(Keep in mind — under the mattress is the first place they’ll look.)
+However, when looking to store your money in a compact fashion, larger bills in fewer quantities take up less space — so it’s up to your discretion.
+Whatever you decide, stash your cash away in a practical, yet unorthodox way.
+“Don’t put money under the mattress because that’s the first place a robber will look,” Prakash said.

 “A heavy-duty steel or cast iron safe that’s bolted to the floor should do the trick,” said Mark Goldstein, founder of SAFE-Money Alliance, which offers financial products and services to individuals and business owners.

 More options for hiding your emergency cash funds include:

 - An empty, opaque container of coffee grounds or mayonnaise

 - A bottle of aspirin in your medicine cabinet